 Individuals who are currently in the UK as partners of British or settled persons are able to remain in the UK if they've have been subject to domestic violence and have had their relationships, the basis upon which they are in the UK broken down.
-The government of the UK have allowed a probationary period of leave for the purpose of granting and ILR to the victim of domestic violence.
+The government of the UK has allowed a probationary period of leave for the purpose of granting ILR to the victim of domestic violence.

 Individuals applying under this route do not need to meet the knowledge of language and life in the UK as they most likely would have met these requirements in their initial visa application on the basis of their relationship with their partner.

-Please note that if an applicant fulfils all the requirements for settlement, they will be granted ILR in accordance with D-DVILR.1.
+Please note that if an applicant fulfills all the requirements for settlement, they will be granted ILR in accordance with D-DVILR.1.
 Where an application was rejected on the basis of an unspent conviction, they will be granted further leave to remain rather than an ILR for a maximum period of 30 months.